-With the help of an optional, retrofitable meter bus plug-in module, the TROVIS 5579 Heating and District Heating Controller can communicate with up to 3 heat and water meters according to EN 1434-3.
+With the help of an optional, retrofittable meter bus plug-in module, the TROVIS 5576 Heating and District Heating Controller can communicate with up to 3 heat or water meters according to EN 1434-3.
 A flow rate or capacity limitation is possible on the basis of the values measured at heat meter WMZ1.
-Details on the use of the different heat or water meters can be found in the technical documentation TV-SK 6311.
+Details on the use of the different heat and water meters can be found in the technical documentation TV-SK 6311.